plhwin/bitmap/README.md

-# bitmap
+# Golang bitmap

-Yes!
-It's Go/Golang's bitmap(bitset) function!
+Yes! it's Go/Golang's bitmap(bitset) function.

-This function is achieved by the official package: "math/big" (big.Int).
+this function is achieved by the official package: "math/big" (big.Int).

-It's high efficiency and easy to use.
+it's high efficiency and easy to use.

 ## Install